-The winter months are tough for anyone who doesn’t enjoy the cold.
-Short days and bitter temperatures don’t exactly make for paradise.
-But if you’re going to be stuck inside—or worse, outside shoveling—you should have the right supplies on hand to make these days bearable—maybe even enjoyable.
+The winter months are tough for anyone who doesn’t enjoy the cold; short days and bitter temperatures don’t exactly make for paradise.
+But if you’re going to be stuck inside—or worse, outside shoveling—you should have the right supplies on hand to make these days bearable, or even enjoyable.
 From conquering the snow and ice to staying warm and cozy, here’s what you need to survive winter.

 On a cold and blustery day, an extra layer can make all the difference in your level of comfort.
 And if that extra layer is made with Uniqlo's HEATTECH technology, you're bound to feel a whole lot warmer.
-These specialized undershirts, long underwear, and tights made for men or women are made to trap heat and keep you from shivering in low temperatures.
-Available at Uniqlo; prices vary.
+These specialized undershirts, long underwear, tights, and even socks made for men or women can trap heat and keep you from shivering in low temperatures.

 Throat Coat Tea

 What's worse than having a scratchy throat?
 Having a scratchy throat when it's below freezing outside.
-While you can't control the weather, you can take control of your own health.
+You can't control the weather, but you can take control of your own health.
 Practice proper hand-washing and stay hydrated.
-If you want a break from regular H20, try an herbal infusion like this one, filled with natural ingredients designed to soothe a sore throat.
-Available on Amazon; $21.79 for a pack of 6 boxes.
+If you want a (warmer) break from regular H20, try this herbal infusion with natural ingredients designed to soothe a sore throat; it includes six boxes with 16 tea bags each to get you through winter months.

 Waterproof Ice Scraper Glove

-If ice and snow is in the local forecast, pull your car into the garage or carport to keep your windows, windshield, and roof clean.
-If you can't do that, get ready to drive to work in the morning by cranking up the defrost setting on your car heater and pulling out the trusty ice scraper.
-This one comes with a built-in waterproof glove, so you don't have to worry about getting your driving gloves cold and wet.
-Available on Amazon; $13.98 for two.
+If ice and snow is in the local forecast, pull your car into the garage or carport; if you can't do that, get ready for the winter morning commute by cranking up the defrost setting on your car heater and pulling out this trusty ice scraper.
+The Poboola ice scraper with a fleece-lined, waterproof glove and elastic wristband can keep your hand dry and warm while scraping windows.
+The long handle can help you reach the entire windshield.

 Emergency Tire Traction

-Every driver should know how to get their car unstuck from the snow.
-The first thing to do is dig as much slush and snow out from under your tires, then get back in the car, turn your wheel slightly and slowly accelerate.
-If there's nothing for your tires to gain traction against, though, you're fighting a losing battle.
-To give yourself the traction you need to get moving, you can try sand, an interior car mat, or a ready-made solution designed for the purpose.
-Available on Amazon; $18.99.
+All drivers should know how to get their car unstuck from the snow.
+First, dig as much slush and snow out from under the tires as possible, then get back in the car, turn the wheel slightly, and slowly accelerate.
+If there's nothing for the tires to gain traction against, though, you're fighting a losing battle.
+Get the traction you need from a ready-made solution—a set of two foldable car tire traction mats.

 Related: 8 Easy Ways to Winter-Proof Your Car

-Whether it's freezing rain or snow, when inclement whether turns icy, it's important to clear walkways, exterior steps, and porches as soon as possible to prevent slips and falls by you, your mail carrier, or guests.
-If shoveling hurts your back, and ice melt is damaging your walkway, there's an alternative solution: A snow-melt mat.
-Lay the material over tricky steps or walkways and power up to keep your path safe and clear.
-Available on Amazon; $69.95.
+When inclement weather turns icy, it's important to clear walkways, exterior steps, and porches as soon as possible to prevent slips and falls by you, your mail carriers and delivery drivers, or your guests.
+If shoveling hurts your back and ice melt is damaging your walkway, opt instead for a snow-melting mat.
+Lay the material over steps or walkways and power up to keep paths safe and clear.

 Pet-Friendly Ice Melt

 It's no surprise that traditional ice melt is an imperfect solution.
 Sure, it melts snow and ice on your driveway and walkways, but its caustic formula also damages shoes, boots, landscaping—even your pets' paws.
-This natural alternative ice melt uses different ingredients that are effective against snow and ice while protecting your toes, and Fido's.
-Available on Amazon; $13.39 for a 25 lb. bag.
+Snow Joe’s natural, alternative ice melt uses different ingredients that are effective against snow and ice while protecting your shoes and Fido's paws.

 For the person who's always cold, there are slippers.
-For the person who's still cold,there's this electric foot warmer.
-Slide your feet into the warming pocket, as you would an oversized slipper, then select your heat and massage preference.
-When you're done, power down, unzip the fleece lining and throw the fabric in the wash.
-Available on Amazon; $44.95.
+For those who need extra warmth, there's this electric foot warmer.
+Slide your feet into the warming pocket, as you would an oversize slipper, then select your heat and massage preference.
+When you're done using, just power down.
+Unzip the fleece lining and throw the fabric in the wash as needed.

 Car Seat Heater

 These days, many cars come with the option for built-in seat heaters.
 If you choose not to spring for the upgrade, you can still warm your backside on a cold winter morning.
-This seat heater straps on to a standard seat and can be powered by your car's cigarette lighter socket.
-When the weather turns warm again, simply unfasten it from the seat and pack it away in the closet until the seasons change.
-Available on Amazon; $42.99.
+This seat heater easily straps on to a standard seat and gets its warming power from your car's cigarette lighter (12V) socket.
+It happens to include lumbar support for a toasty and comfy commute to work or weekend ski trip.

 Heated Travel Blanket

 A long road trip feels even longer if your car's heater is on the fritz.
-If you keep an emergency kit in your car (everyone should), you may have a blanket that can help keep you cozy in these situations.
-Even better, a heated blanket will keep you warmer as long as the car has power.
+If you keep an emergency kit in your car (everyone should), you might have a blanket that can help keep you cozy in these situations.
+Even better, a heated blanket will keep you warm as long as the car has power.
 And if it doesn't?
 Well, then it works as well as any polyester fleece blanket does.
-Available on Amazon; $22.99.

 Quick-Lock Pivoting Snowbroom